 Because of the many different types of service, feeder, and distribution equipment, no specific wiring instructions can be provided.
-In all cases it is essential that while the load is connected to the generator, there can be absolutely no feedback from the generator to the power line or from the power line to the generator during any operating condition.
-When correctly connected, the design of the control prevents any possibility of feedback.
+When the load is connected to the generator, there must be absolutely no feedback from the generator to the power line or from the power line to the generator during any operating condition.
+When correctly connected, the design of the control prevents a possibility of feedback.
 Improper installation can, however, create a serious hazard.
+Two typical examples are shown in figure 6 and 7.